sybernix/lang-exchange-lk/docs/thesis.md

 #### 3.1.5 Development Responsibility

 I, Niruhan Viswarupan, will be solely responsible for the development of the application and deployment until the date of the end of the academic requirements for the MSc IT program.
-Thereafter, the project will be made open source on GitHub where the open source community can contribute to the project
+Thereafter, the project will be made open source on GitHub where the open source community can contribute to the project.

+#### 3.1.6 Deliverables

+The deliverables through this project are as follows,

+*   Survey statistics on language learning in Sri Lanka
+*   Design of a language exchange platform
+*   Dissertation on LangExchange LK
+*   Open source code in GitHub
+*   Publicly accessible platform on www.langexchange.lk